ansible/ansible/hacking/ticket_stubs/collections.md

 Hi!

 Thank you very much for your submission to Ansible.
-It sincerely means a lot to us that you've taken the time to contribute.
+It means a lot to us that you've taken the time to contribute.

 Since Ansible 2.10 we are no longer accepting new modules/plugins into Ansible core.
 However, we recommend looking into providing this functionality through Ansible Galaxy via Ansible Collections.
 You can find more information about collections at: